periode/langat/docs/notes.md

 - projection sur trois surfaces minimum
 - passer par QLab

+## ROUTER
+- ip address for laptop is 101
 ## CODE
 - each interaction is time-limited, so it needs to have a timer on the page
 - have a confirmation message once they've input their data